Janet & Reuven Ross

 During summer months, our Game Days are on the last Thursday of the month at 4pm.
 During school semesters, we meet on the last Monday of the month at 2pm.

-The next time we meet will be January 25 at 2pm.
+The next time we meet will be April 26 at 2pm.
 We'd love you to join us!
 Bring games to play and snacks to share!
-We'll meet in February on the 22nd at 2pm.
+For the summer months, we will meet at 4pm on May 27, June 24, and August 26.

 At “Celebrate Life!” we gather to praise the Lord in song, share testimonies and prayer requests, and reflect on Scripture.
 We meet the second Tuesday of each month during the school year from 3-4:30pm in the Education Building (120).